 Australian Gold Lunar Goat 1 oz Series 1 – 2003

 The Australian Gold Lunar Goat 1 oz Series 1 are the eighth coins in The Perth Mint Australian 12-coin Lunar Series.
 Some Chinese Lunar Calendars call it the Year of the Sheep, but The Perth Mint, after having thoroughly researching the issue, chose to go with the Year of the Goat.
-(Still, other sources call it the Year of the Ram, but that, logically, is incorrect as a ram is a male sheep.)

 People born in the Year of Goat are elegant and highly accomplished in the arts.
 But Goat people are often shy, pessimistic, puzzled about life, and usually deeply religious.
 Although sometimes clumsy in speech, they are always passionate about what they do and what they believe in.
 Goat people also are wise, gentle, and compassionate.

 Goat people never have to worry about having the best in life because of their abilities to make money.
 They thoroughly enjoy the creature comforts they earn.
 People born in the Year of the Goat are compatible with Rabbits, Pigs, and Horses.

 Another reason for the Australian Gold Lunar Goat 1 oz Series 1 popularity is that they are limited production coins.
 In contrast, Gold Eagles, which are the world’s best-selling 22-karat gold coins, and Gold Maple Leafs, the world’s best-selling 24-karat gold coins, are unlimited production coins.
 The Australian Gold Lunar Goat 1 oz Series 1 is limited to 30,000 coins for each year and clearly have become collector favorites.